Please click here if you do not see a Nav Frame at left

 Plaza Gift was the 2nd place in L.A.'s Little Tokyo district (or anywhere in L.A., for that matter) where I found Japanese sets and Hanafuda.

-Kinokuniya bookstore (in Little Tokyo's Weller Court) also has Hanafuda - and Kindai Majan comics.
+Kinokuniya bookstore (in Little Tokyo's Weller Court) also has Hanafuda - and you might find Kindai Majan comics there.

 In Feb.
 2004, reader Will Harper added that MJ tables (such as a cheap wooden one pictured in FAQ 7f) have been spotted "at a 99 Ranch supermarket in [California's] Orange County.
 Ranch 99 markets are all through the Southland (L.A., Riverside, Orange, [and San Bernardino] counties)."